percona/percona-server-mongodb-operator/source/kubernetes.rst

 6. Install `cert-manager <https://docs.cert-manager.io/en/release-0.8/getting-started/install/kubernetes.html>`_ if it is not up and running yet, then generate and apply certificates as secrets according to `TLS document <TLS.html>`_.

-   Pre-generated certificates are awailable in the ``deploy/ssl-secrets.yaml`` secrets file for test purposes, but we strongly recommend avoiding their usage on any production system.
+   Pre-generated certificates are available in the ``deploy/ssl-secrets.yaml`` secrets file for test purposes, but we strongly recommend avoiding their usage on any production system.

    .. code:: bash